side view of grocery store aisle in italy with pasta lining the shelf

 street view of a alimentare from road with a purple sign on top and lots of local products displayed in the two large glass windows

 An alimentare is the Italian equivalent of a small mom and pop grocer.
 They are usually pretty well stocked with the basics and tend towards local traditions and regional specialties.
-Places like this usually have pretty good foods to bring home as souvenirs
+Places like this usually have pretty good foods to bring home as souvenirs.

 Gourmet Grocery Stores In Italy